IBM/MAX-Audio-Classifier/README.md

-# IBM Code Model Asset Exchange: Audio Classifier
+# IBM Developer Model Asset Exchange: Audio Classifier

 This repository contains code to instantiate and deploy an audio classification model.
 This model recognizes a signed 16-bit PCM wav file as an input, generates embeddings, applies